Esri/arcgis-rest-js/docs/src/guides/node.md

   .then(response => console.log(response));
 ```

-Or, if using NodeJS version higher v13 or higher, if you set `"type": "module"` in the `package.json` you can use [ES Modules](https://nodejs.org/docs/latest-v12.x/api/packages.html#packages_determining_module_system) import syntax:
+Or, if using NodeJS version v13 or higher, if you set `"type": "module"` in the `package.json` you can use [ES Modules](https://nodejs.org/docs/latest-v12.x/api/packages.html#packages_determining_module_system) import syntax:

 ```js
 import fetch from "node-fetch";